 Treatment for Celiac Disease

-Other unanticipated sources of gluten may include candy bars, canned soup, canned meat, energy bars, ketchup, ice cream, instant coffee, lunch meat, mustard, pastas, processed meat, sausages, and yogurt.
+Other unanticipated sources of gluten may include candy bars, canned soup, canned meat, energy bars, ketchup, ice cream, instant coffee, lunch meat, mustard, pasta, processed meat, sausages, and yogurt.
 In addition, gluten is also commonly found in many vitamins and cosmetics, such as lipstick, and in the production of many capsules and tablets, where starch is a commonly used binding agent.

 Patients should also avoid milk and other dairy products, as it is common for patients with celiac disease to be lactose intolerant.
 Dairy products can often be slowly reintroduced into the diet over time with successful treatment.

-If patients with celiac adhere strictly to a gluten free diet, the intestines can heal, and in most cases, this leads to a resolution of all symptoms.
-However, if the diet is not followed, over time the patient’s symptoms may worsen, and there is a possibility of developing iron-deficiency anemia, osteoporosis and other intestinal issues.
+If patients with celiac adhere strictly to a gluten-free diet, the intestines can heal, and in most cases, this leads to a resolution of all symptoms.
+However, if the diet is not followed, over time the patient’s symptoms may worsen, and there is a possibility of developing iron-deficiency anemia, osteoporosis, and other intestinal issues.

-Studies report that it can take 2-3 months for the intestinal lining to return to normal, but some patients may never recover a normal intestinal structure, despite being symptom free on a gluten free diet.
+Studies report that it can take 2-3 months for the intestinal lining to return to normal, but some patients may never recover a normal intestinal structure, despite being symptom-free on a gluten-free diet.

 Resources for Further Reading